dharmafly/pablo-docs/_posts/2390-01-01-cssPrefix.md

     }
     changeOpacity();

-In this example, the last line is equivalent to:
+In this example, `square.cssPrefix('transition', 'opacity 0.5s')` is equivalent to:

     square.css({
         transition: 'opacity 0.5s',